Xiddler/PORTABLE_ENV/cheat/dot_cheat_hard/about.md

 # An expression (in contrast to a statement)
 An expression is an unit of code that can be evaluated to produce a result.

+# The browser
+A browser is a universal Virtual Machine which just only takes JS and WASM at the moment (2022).